Sandesh3003/TrainingAssignment/Query10/Solution.md

-10. Fetch all the order items that are in the created status and the order type should be a sales order
+10. Fetch all the order items that are in the created status and the order type should be a sales order<br>
 a.
 ORDER_ID<br>
 b.
 PRODUCT_TYPE_ID<br>
 c.
 ORDER_LINE_ID<br>